kharovtobi/qemu-3dfx-arch/README.md

 ## Downloading QEMU
 (https://github.com/kharovtobi/qemu-3dfx/releases)

-This includes Binaries, Disks and PKGBUILDS
+This includes Binaries and PKGBUILD

+`qemu-3dfx-arch-*-pkg.tar.zst` for binary packages for Arch Linux

-`bin-linux` for Linux
+`bin-linux` for Linux (DEPRECATED!)

 `bin-windows` for Windows

 ## Building QEMU
 There are two ways to build this repo.
-While this is repo is used for Arch Linux, It can also build on other OS like Windows 10 with MSYS2.
-It may not be supported, yet.
+While this is repo is used for Arch Linux, It can also build on other OS like Windows 10 with MSYS2 too.
+MINGW64 is recommended as compiling wih UCRT64 may have segmentation fault when using `-boot` command

 **Convenience Way:**
 This way is simple.
 Just download the PKGBUILD from GitHub.
 (Arch-Based distributions)